-Watch: Tottenham midfielder Eric Dier gets into altercation with fan after penalty shootout loss to Norwich
+WATCH: Tottenham midfielder Eric Dier gets into altercation with fan after penalty shootout loss to Norwich

 Footage circulating online shows Dier exiting the Spurs dugout and climbing several rows of seats to confront the fan.

-As Dier got closer to the fan, the pair exchanged insults before Dier was quickly restrained by stewards and ushered towards the exit.
+As Dier gets closer to the fan, the pair exchange insults before Dier is quickly restrained by stewards and ushered towards the exit.

 As he is being restrained, the England international can be heard shouting 'he's my brother, he's my brother."